Pat McDonell

-The Sergeant-at-Arms is responsible for the safety and security of the Parliament buildings and occupants, and ensuring and controlling access to the House of Commons.
+The Office of Sergeant-at-Arms has been a part of parliamentary tradition for over 500 years.
+It has spread to jurisdictions throughout the Commonwealth from its medieval roots in England and France.
+The office is intimately associated with the traditional symbols of Parliament, particularly the mace.
+While the present SAA and his predecessors share a rich history and other similarities, the position has evolved over the centuries to meet contemporary needs.

+As Sergeant-at-Arms, Mr. McDonell’s primary responsibilities are maintaining peace and order and enforcing security in the Chamber under the direction of the Speaker, performing parliamentary ceremonial functions, and safeguarding the heritage and traditions of the position of Sergeant-at-Arms.

+As the Corporate Security Officer, Mr. McDonell’s responsibilities include providing executive management and senior leadership for the HoC corporate security program, and ensuring the ongoing implementation and operation of its services.
 The position includes the ceremonial function of carrying the ceremonial gold mace into the House of Commons before every sitting.
-He joined the Parliamentary security team as head of Senate Security in late 2010 or early 2011.
+He joined the Parliamentary security team as Director of the Senate Protective Service in January 2011.

 McDonell was honored by a standing ovation from Parliament along with Vickers and the rest of the security team after a gunman shot a soldier standing guard at the National War Memorial before storming Parliament Hill and being killed by Vickers in the Hall of Honour on October 22, 2014.

 Prior to his role in Parliament, McDonell served in the Royal Canadian Mounted Police (RCMP) for 30 years, rising to the rank of Assistant Commissioner.
 His last RCMP post was head of RCMP's protective policing unit, which includes the Mounties who patrol Parliament Hill and Embassies in Ottawa and Canada's air marshall service.

+Pat McDonell is Chair, Board of Directors of the Canadian Association of Sergeant-at-Arms (CASAA), formally incorporated on April 29, 2010.
+The Canadian Association on the Sergeant at Arms is a vital platform for members to meet and discuss their unique role in parliamentary democracy, promoting knowledge of traditional and contemporary responsibilities.
+CASAA Facilitates the exchange of best business practices, including ceremonial and security duties, while fostering strong relationships among Canadian Sergeants-at-Arms and their Commonwealth counterparts.